Recent happenings

 Second Aspen Kyiv Reunion Abroad Yields “Infodemic” Translation

 During the second Aspen Kyiv Reunion Abroad in Warsaw, Senior Manager of Global Science Nataliya Shulga negotiates an inaugural event for the translation of the Science & Society Program’s “Infodemic” docuseries into Ukrainian with the Executive Director of The Aspen Institute Kyiv Yuliya Tychkivska and program Director Serhiy Rogol.
 Hubert Czyżewski from Aspen Institute Central Europe also helped organize an event to foster international cooperation, amplify the Ukrainian voice on the global stage, and strengthen sustainable connections among leadership communities across different countries.
-Highlights of the reunion included a seminar on personal and collective dimensions of resilience, along with a forum discussion on the power of the Ukranian diaspora.
+Highlights of the reunion include a seminar on personal and collective dimensions of resilience, along with a forum discussion on the power of the Ukranian diaspora.

 Youth Initiative Selected as Falling Walls Engage Finalist